 In 1985, against the backdrop of Thatcherism, Brian Jackson enrolls in the University of Bristol, a scholarship boy from seaside Essex with a love of knowledge for its own sake and a childhood spent watching "University Challenge," a college quiz show.
 At Bristol he tries out for the Challenge team and falls under the spell of Alice, a lovely blond with an extensive sexual past.
 He's smitten, and he carelessly manages to hurt the feelings of Rebecca Epstein, a friend whose politics and wit he admires.
 The Challenge finale is coming up; maybe Brian can redeem himself and still avoid being a prat.
 Written by

-Performed by Bananarama
+Performed by The Buzzcocks

-Courtesy of London-Sire Records Ltd.
+Courtesy of EMI Records

 20 of 23 people found this review helpful.

 Was this review helpful to you?